software-mansion/react-native-whip-whep/examples/ios/WhipWhepDemo/README.md

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/0d9b7079-e0ff-43dd-ac53-1202dc5ee1ee">

 The created configuration has to be added to target.
-After clicking on the `iOSExample` name in the project navigator on the left side of the editor window, there appears a `Info` tab with a `Configurations` section.
+After clicking on the `WhipWhepDemo` name in the project navigator on the left side of the editor window, there appears a `Info` tab with a `Configurations` section.
 The created `ServerSettings.xcconfig` file has to be added to both debug and release configurations:

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/9c2dc234-4d1a-48cc-bdf6-75825dc0111e">